COVID-19 Community Resources

 CAP is also asking for donations of emergency kits for local families in need.
 These bags would include the following items: dish soap, tissues/Kleenex, toilet paper, paper towels.
 Other item suggestions: coloring books, puzzle books, puzzles, blank greeting cards/notecards, gift cards for grocery stores or pharmacies.

 Donations can be dropped off at CAP Agency (712 Canterbury Rd South, Shakopee).
 The donation door is open Monday-Friday from 8 AM - 3:30 PM.
-Note: The Thrift Shop is currently closed, so they are not accepting Thrift Shop donations at this time.
-Visit the CAP Agency’s website here.
+Visit the CAP Agency’s website.

 Food Shelf Donations